aiurovet/xnx/README.md

      the program will expand those depending on the OS it is run under.
 This applies to {{-cur-dir-}}, {{-inp-}}, {{-out-}} as well as any other key, which matches the regular expression pattern in {{-detect-paths-}}.
-This does not apply to {{-cmd-}} by default, as the forward slashes might represent command-line option character(s) under Windows.
+This does not apply to cmd by default, as the forward slashes might represent command-line option character(s) under Windows.

 1.2.
 If the path to config file (option -c, --config) is not absolute, then its